CROP-Seq training datasets for AI-based foundation models of human cell biology

 Figure 1: Experimental workflow of CROP-Seq for AI training datasets at scale

-Artificial Intelligence has started impacting all areas of biological research, but unbiased training and testing data are still scarce.
-To alleviate this, a CRISPR screen was conducted across six different human cell lines (Figure 1).
-More specifically, the same set of 218 genes were knocked out in THP-1, Jurkat, K562, A549, U2OS or K562 cells.
+Here, Myllia presents a unique CROP-seq dataset in which the same set of 218 genes have been perturbed across six cell lines (THP-1, Jurkat, K562, A549, U2OS or K562 cells, see Figure 1).
 In addition, THP1 cells were differentiated macrophage-like cells using PMA (M0) or further differentiated using LPS treatment (M1).
 Following perturbation, a transcriptomic snapshot was recorded using unbiased single-cell RNA sequencing.

 Analysis of single-cell RNA sequencing data revealed that the different cell lines clustered by cell identity (Figure 2).
 Of note, M0 and M1 macrophages clustered near their THP1 monocyte “parents”.